How to Build a House Extension

 Extension

-If your house is bursting at the seams and no amount of decluttering will sort it out, you may be wondering about how to build a house extension.
+If your house is bursting at the seams and no amount of decluttering will fix it, you may be wondering about how to build a house extension.

 In this age of working from home and intergenerational living, building an extension could give you more family space, a home office or an extra bedroom.